Harfenlabor/harfenlabor.com/exampleSite/content/research/the-barberini-harp.md

 ![](/images/dif_000185_542_b.jpg)

-###### Lion's head on the shoulder of the Barberini Harp, Museo Nazionale Degli Strumenti Musicali, Roma, 2014.
+###### Carved lion's head on the shoulder of the Barberini Harp, Museo Nazionale Degli Strumenti Musicali, Roma, 2014.

 ***